 Pursuant to the Bank's commitment to always provide excellent customer service, if a consumer account (primarily used for personal or household expenses) has been open for at least 90 days and your account is in good standing, the Bank may consider approving overdrafts up to a reasonable amount.
 Any and all bank fees and charges, including without limitation, the non-sufficient fund/overdraft fees (as set forth in our fee schedule and our Deposit Account Agreement) will be included in this reasonable amount.

 The fee for overdrafts is $36 per item.
-In addition, in an effort to deter subsequent and long-term overdrafts, a $7 per day fee will be added for a continuous overdraft beginning on the 6th day of an overdraft.
+In addition, in an effort to deter subsequent and long-term overdrafts, if your account is overdrawn for 7 or more consecutive business days, we will charge an additional $7 per day.

 The total of the overdraft (negative) balance, including any and all bank fees and charges, including all non-sufficient fund/overdraft fees, is due and payable upon demand, and Depositor and each Authorized Signatory will continue to be liable for such amounts, as described in the Agreement for Deposit Accounts.

 Again, approval of reasonable overdrafts by the Bank on consumer accounts in good standing as described above is only a courtesy and not a right or obligation and is within the Bank's sole discretion and can cease at any time without prior written notice or reason or cause.
 Credit agencies may be notified if overdrafts are not paid.